0belous/Spotunnel/README.md

 ## Purpose

-Most android ad-blocking methods have been mitigated by spotify or are unreliable/slow however desktop ad-blocking has been so far unaffected, this script bridges the gap and lets you listen to desktop spotify on your phone.
+Most android adblocking methods have been mitigated by spotify or are unreliable/slow however desktop adblocking has been so far unaffected, this script bridges the gap and lets you listen to desktop spotify on your phone.

 ## How It Works